-Policy ALM20: Contributions to Community Services, Youth Provision and Recreation Facilities
+Policy ALM19: Contributions to Community Services, Youth Provision and Recreation Facilities

 Where appropriate new development within Almeley Parish should contribute towards necessary community infrastructure in order to address the demands that such development places on the area and to support the social dimension of sustainable development.
-Contributions should be made through Section 106 Agreements, CIL or other developer contribution mechanisms that may be available during the period of the Plan.
+Contributions should be made through Section 106 Agreements, CLL or other developer contribution mechanisms that may be available during the period of the Plan.

-9.7 Increasing demands resulting from growth will put pressure upon existing facilities, requiring their enhancement and improvement to ensure continued performance of their function.
+- 9.7 Increasing demands resulting from growth will put pressure upon existing facilities, requiring their enhancement and improvement to ensure continued performance of their function.
 Additional facilities may also be required.
 Herefordshire Council intends to introduce a charging system for the Community Infrastructure Levy during the plan period.
 Currently it operates a system for related payments through Planning Obligations.
 The pressure from growth will have effects upon community infrastructure such as Almeley village hall, Spearmarsh Common and associated car parking.
 Contributions should be made towards their improvement either through the CIL process, should this come into operation, or in accordance with sections 3.4 and 3.9 of Herefordshire Council's Supplementary Planning Document on Planning Obligations, in particular, paragraphs 3.4.8. and 3.9.12.
 The ability to use CIL contributions for wider purposes will also be possible after its introduction.
 The Parish Council will use the contribution it receives from either of these sources primarily to ensure its existing facilities are improved, maintained or capable of meeting increased pressures in accordance with the legislative requirements.
-Herefordshire Council should seek advice from the Parish Council upon what contributions are needed towards local community facilities and infrastructure at the time any relevant planning application is made.
+Herefordshire Council should seek advice from the Parish Council upon what contributions are needed towards local community facilities and infrastructure at the time any relevant planning application is made. - 9.8 In relation to open space provision associated with new development Herefordshire Local Plan Core Strategy polices OS1 to OS3 are considered relevant although it is recognised that currently there are no adopted standards and consequently it is felt that for development within Almeley Parish, developers should take into account the 'Fields in Trust' Guidance for Outdoor Sport and Play.